Questions That Always Puzzle People

 Do you travel all year round?

-Do you have a social media?
+Do you have social media?

 The only platform that I use on some occasions is WhatsApp.
 Other than that, I do not have social media.
 I mainly converse with people face to face, and rarely via e-mail.